BlakeWilliams/Elixir-Slack/README.md

 and run the project with `mix run --no-halt`.

-You can send messages to channels using `send_message/3` which takes the message as the first argument, channel as the second, and the passed in `slack` state as the third.
+You can send messages to channels using `send_message/3` which takes the message as the first argument, channel/user as the second, and the passed in `slack` state as the third.

 The passed in `slack` state holds the current user properties as `me`, team properties as `team`, the current websocket connection as `socket`, and a list